Reggie Fils-Aimé is a "believer" in the gaming applications of the blockchain

 These comments follow widespread disregard for the blockchain and associated ideas from developers and players, as earlier this month CCP games shut down the idea that NFTs and the blockchain would appear in EVE Online.

 “I bet I’d have some takers here today if I wanted to sell my Animal Crossing island from the latest Nintendo Switch version; I’d like to be able to monetise that.
-Blockchain technology embedded in the code would enable me to do that.”
+Blockchain technology embedded in the code would enable me to do that,” Fils-Aimé added.

 These types of purchases already exist as external game economies, with many online and offline games having economic communities built around them where players trade, buy and sell outside the game itself.